Breinify/brein-api-library-java/README.md

 final BreinUser breinUser =
           new BreinUser("user.anywhere@email.com");

-// invoke an activity call "LOGIN" Breinify.activity(breinUser, BreinActivityType.LOGIN,
+// invoke an activity noting that the user has logged in Breinify.activity(breinUser, BreinActivityType.LOGIN,
          BreinCategoryType.HOME, "Login-Description", false);

 ```

-This is actually all.
-The call will be invoked asynchronous.
+That's it!
+The call will be run asynchronously in the background.

 ##### Placing look-up triggers